hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 ***119*** (2023) - DEFAULT - ↕️231px - 15,5 + 5 tabs - 150% DPI
 ![119 - DEF - 150% DPI](https://github.com/hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/assets/127822397/5b63679b-2546-4c5a-880d-5931260b8a52)

 ***119*** (2023) - 3-LINE - ↕️65px - 19 + 3 tabs - 150% system DPI - "find in page" bar over address bar.
 In this case, the entire interface fits into default "find in page" bar ⬆️😁.
 Pressing CTRL+F (default hotkey for searching) overlays address bar, pressing ALT+D (default hotkey for focusing address bar) overlays find in page bar.
 Height of find in page bar should not exceed height of bar it overlays, otherwise page will jump a few pixels when opened.
 And overlay only works for first bar from bottom - trying to overlay bar above will just crop bottom part of UI and make page jump again.
-Example in image is only possible way to use it seamlessly (overlaying bookmarks or opened tabs doesn't make sense to me = unfortunately does not work in 2-LINE - latest check FF140)
+Example in image is only possible way to use it seamlessly (overlaying bookmarks or opened tabs doesn't make sense to me = unfortunately does not work in 2-LINE - last check FF140)
 <img width="1280" alt="119 - CSS - 150% DPI4" src="https://github.com/hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/assets/127822397/7c0cbe8e-4580-491a-aa76-f9f255b9fe08">
 ```
 /* IMPORTANT - find ".findbar-find-previous" (userChrome.css) and change "padding-left" number - example